Gareth Morse: Career

 Morse began a teaching career in 1956.
 In 1971 he became Head of Department of Art and Design, Henbury School, Henbury, Bristol, England.
 Morse emigrated with his family to Perth, Western Australia in 1975.
-From 1975-1982 he lectured in art education at Mount Lawley College of Advanced Education.
-From 1982-1987 he was Foundation Head of Department, Art and Design, Western Australian College of Advanced Education (WACAE).
-The Western Australian College of Advanced Education (WACAE) was established on 1 January 1982 following the amalgamation of Claremont Teacher's College, Churchlands College of Advanced Education, Mt Lawley Teacher's College and Nedlands College of Advanced Education.
-He continued as co-ordinator of Post-graduate studies from 1987-1989, before taking early retirement in 1990.
+From 1975 to 1982 he lectured in art education at Mount Lawley College of Advanced Education.
+From 1982 to 1987 he was Foundation Head of Department, Art and Design, Western Australian College of Advanced Education (WACAE).
+The WACAE was established on 1 January 1982 following the amalgamation of Claremont Teacher's College, Churchlands College of Advanced Education, Mount Lawley Teacher's College and Nedlands College of Advanced Education.
+He continued as co-ordinator of Post-graduate studies from 1987 to 1989, before taking early retirement in 1990.
 WACAE was granted university status from 1 January 1991 and changed its name to Edith Cowan University.

-Between 1978-1983, Morse wrote as an art critic for The Australian newspaper, and from 1978-81 contributed art reviews to ABC Radio Kaleidoscope, an arts program.
+Between 1978 and 1983, Morse wrote as an art critic for The Australian newspaper, and from 1978 to 1981 contributed art reviews to ABC Radio Kaleidoscope, an arts program.
 He wrote numerous exhibition reviews for Art & Australia and Studio International.

 Artistic Practice

 Morse was already an experienced artist who had been working as both an artist and teacher for nearly twenty years when he arrived in Australia in 1975.
-Key influences in his work include the mining landscapes of the Rhondda, drawing him immediately to the Western Australian Goldfields region of Western Australia, where he made many field trips to Kalgoorlie and Coolgardie townships, as well as remote and abandoned tenements in these areas.
+Key influences in his work include the mining landscapes of the Rhondda, drawing him immediately to the Western Australian Goldfields, where he made many field trips to Kalgoorlie and Coolgardie townships, as well as remote and abandoned tenements in these areas.
 Over time, his journeys expanded to include solo voyages to areas as diverse as Cervantes and the Pinnacles, Dampier, Karratha and Tom Price in the Pilbara, Darwin, Katherine Gorge, Kakadu and Kununurra, the Bungle Bungle Ranges, Ord River and Birdsville, Thursday Island, Tiwi Islands and Cape York.

 His works are held in a number of public and private collections in Australia and overseas.

 Duyfken Notebook

 Morses's Drawings of the progress of building the Duyfken 1606 replica 1997 : maritime precinct, Fremantle, was purchased by the Friends of the University of Western Australia Library in 2006.
-It is held in the Special Collections holdings of the Reid library.
+It is held in the Special Collections holdings of the Reid Library.